Augusent/demo-rijks-app/README.md

 - Test fixtures are available as a separate `:data:testFixtures` module dependency for utilities and fakes reuse

 #### Notes
-The project requires Java 17 installed to run properly.
+The project requires Java 17 installed to build properly.

 #### Recordings
 | Android                       |